nviswanathan/Css3Marquee/README.md

    </div>
    ```

-3. Select your content and apply this effect
+3. Select your content and apply the effect
    ```javascript
    $('.righttoleft').Css3Marquee();
    ```

 ## Options

-You can changes the options in two way.
+You can change the options in two ways:

-1. Use HTML data attriute.
+1. Use HTML data attribute.

    ```html
    <p class="righttoleft" data-direction='left' data-speed=10>Css 3 Based Marquee</p>